dlebansais/PgSurveyor-Disclosed/README.md

 ## Other instructions

 If you messed up at some point you can always just stop and click the Reset button to start over.
 You can also click the Exit button and then restart the program.

+# Best Path

+You can check the **Best Path** option.
+This will calculate an even better and shorter path between maps, but it's much slower.
+If doing a large survey (50 or more maps) it can easily take a full minute.

 # Settings